Yu Miyazaki (actress)

-Yu Miyazaki (みやざき ゆう, Miyazaki Yu) is a Japanese actress known for her starring role in the Netflix series Glass Heart (2025).
+Yu Miyazaki (宮﨑 優, Miyazaki Yu) is a Japanese actress known for her starring role in the Netflix series Glass Heart (2025).

 Career

 Yu was cast in the Netflix series Glass Heart after a series of auditions attended by lead actor Takeru Satoh who also served as co-executive producer.
 She learned how to play the drums for two years, and did not have a body double during filming.